c0510gy/Tabular-method-solver/README.md

 ### 3.1.
 Run using `main.cpp` and `testCases.txt`
 You can run the `Tabular Method Solver` using main.cpp by editing data in `textCases.txt` file.

-The format of `textCases.txt` is same as following:
+The format of `textCases.txt` is the same as follows:
 ```
 (Number of test cases)
 (Number of minterms of test case #1) (Minterms)